xpao24/palworld-api/README.md

 ## :rocket: Info

-This is the first Palworld API, it's a simple API to get all Palworld Paldex data.
+This is the Palworld API, it's a simple API to get all Palworld Paldex data.
 This is what final data looks like:

 ```json